 THE DEAD ZONE

-It’s a relatively simple episodic story which I had assumed was a straightforward adaptation of the novel, but the Wikipedia entry makes it clear that the final screenplay was the result of a prolonged and convoluted process.
+It’s a relatively simple episodic story which I had assumed was a straightforward adaptation of the novel, but the Wikipedia entry makes it clear that the final screenplay was the result of a prolonged and convoluted creative process.

 Christopher Walker is Johnny, to whom weird things happen after a car crash leaves him in a coma for five years.

-Anyway when he wakes up he learns that Sarah has moved on big time, she is now a married mother.
+Anyway when he wakes up he learns that Sarah has moved on big time - she is now a married mother.

 Later on they jump into bed one afternoon, which struck me as the least plausible thing in the film, which is saying something.